 Hey there!
-You might think this topic popped up because we’re horse enthusiasts and use an equine massage gun in our stable daily.
+You might think this topic popped up because we’re horse enthusiasts and use an equine massager in our stable daily, or run equine massage therapy programs.
 Well, that’s not quite the case.

-However, we’re diving into this topic because numerous horse owners reached out to us, wondering if we could guide them in choosing the right device.
+However, we’re diving into this topic because numerous horse owners reached out to us, wondering if we could guide them in choosing the right equi massage gun.

-Being seasoned experts in the world of massagers, having seen and tested over 80 such devices, we knew we could help.
+As seasoned experts in the world of massagers, having seen and tested over 80 such devices, we knew we could offer valuable insights.

 In this post, we’ll tackle a few of those questions, including the most common ones.
 “Are there specific massage guns for horses?”

-- Brandenburg Equine Gun—Brandenburg knows everything about massage guns for horses and horse massage therapy.
+Brandenburg Equine Gun—Brandenburg knows everything about equine massage guns and equine massage therapy programs.
 Apparently, you can’t go wrong with their product.

 But we encourage you to read the entire article to make a more informed decision.